MuseofMoose/SearchSelect/README.md

 ### Planned Improvements:
   * Improve this ReadMe
+  * Package as a module and make it available on Bower
   * Keyboard Tabbing/Arrow Key Support
   * More Custom Styling Options
   * A Couple Default Styling Options to Choose Frome